redxtech/short.af/readme.md

 will 302 redirect you to the destination if it exists, and 404 otherwise

-### `GET /expand/:from`
+### `GET /api/expand/:from`

-will show the destination in plaintext if it exists, and 404 otherwise
+will return the destination in json `{from, dest}` if it exists, and 404 otherwise

-### `POST /shorten`: `{from, to}`
+### `POST /api/shorten`: `{from, dest}`

-will create a shortened link, will respond with 201 on successful add, 403 if it's a malicious url, 422 if a link with that same name already exists, and 400 for other failures
+will create a shortened link, will respond with 201 on successful add, 403 if it's a malicious url, 422 if a link with that same name already exists, and 400 for other failures.

+successful responses will have a body of `{from, dest}`